Billingham: Religion

 The Roman Catholic community is served by three parishes, Our Lady of the Most Holy Rosary Parish Billingham, St. John the Evangelist and St. Joseph's.
 These parishes are based in Hexham and Newcastle's St Hilda Partnership.
-The Parish Priest is the Rev John Butters.There is also St Michaels RC Secondary School in Billingham, which is part of the Carmel Trust based in Darlington.
+There is also St Michaels RC Secondary School in Billingham, which is part of the Carmel Trust based in Darlington.

 The Christian community is also served by two Methodist churches, one Baptist church and a Pentecostal Church called "New Life" based on Low Grange Avenue.
 There is also a Church of Jesus Christ of Latter-Day Saints and a Kingdom Hall of Jehovah's Witnesses.

 The Spiritualist community is served by one Spiritualist Church located on Chapel Road, TS23 1DX, just off The Green.
 This is the second oldest Church in Billingham and started out life as a Methodist church that was then sold on to the Spiritualist National Union when the Methodists needed a larger premises.
 The chapel has been serving Spiritualism and the local community since 1932.